Gateshead International Stadium: Concert venue

 Gateshead International Stadium has been used for many years as a concert venue.
-On 31 July 1982, The Police performed at the stadium as part of their Ghost in the Machine Tour, with U2 as a supporting act.
-Reports in the local press suggested that The Police seemed disappointed that the stadium was only half full and cited high ticket prices and poor weather as possible causes.
-On 16 June 1992 Guns N' Roses, supported by Soundgarden and Faith No More, performed at the stadium.
-This time the weather was hot and sunny which helped ensure that the concert, part of the Use Your Illusion Tour, was a sell-out.
+On 31 July 1982, the Police performed at the stadium as part of their Ghost in the Machine Tour, with U2 as a supporting act.
+Reports in the local press suggested that the Police seemed disappointed that the stadium was only half full and cited high ticket prices and poor weather as possible causes.
+On 16 June 1992, Guns N' Roses, supported by Soundgarden and Faith No More, performed at the stadium.
+This time, the weather was hot and sunny, which helped ensure that the concert, part of the Use Your Illusion Tour, was a sell-out.
 American rock group Bon Jovi have played twice at the stadium.
 The first occasion was on 27 June 1995, while supported by Skin, on their These Days Tour.
 The group returned to Gateshead on 22 August 2000 as part of their Crush Tour.
 Another artist who has performed multiple times at Gateshead International Stadium is Tina Turner.
 As part of her Foreign Affair: The Farewell Tour, Turner performed twice on consecutive nights (21–22 July 1990) and attracted a total of 60,000 spectators.
 Turner performed for a third time at the stadium as part of her Wildest Dreams Tour on 12 July 1996.
-Most recently the venue played host to Little Mix on 26 July 2018 as part of their Summer Hits Tour.
-Other artists to have played at the stadium include Bryan Adams, Rod Stewart, Simple Minds and Simply Red.
+The venue later played host to Little Mix on 26 July 2018 as part of their Summer Hits Tour.
+Other artists to have played at the stadium include Bryan Adams, Rod Stewart, Simple Minds, and Simply Red.
+In 2024, the venue hosted an Ibiza music festival.